ionic-team/ionic-framework/core/src/components/title/usage/react.md

 `IonButtons` elements that do not have `collapse` set will always be visible, regardless of collapsed state.
 When using the large title and `ion-buttons` elements inside of `ion-content`, the `ion-buttons` elements should always be placed in the `end` slot.

+> When using collapsible large titles, it is required that `fullscreen` is set to `true` on `IonContent` and `translucent="true"` be set on the main `IonHeader`.

+### Styling Collapsible Large Titles

+The collapsible large title should appear seamless in relation to the rest of your content.
+This means that the background color of the `IonToolbar` that contains the collapsible large title should always match the background color of `IonContent`.

+By default, the `IonToolbar` that contains the standard title is hidden using `opacity: 0` and is progressively shown as you collapse the large title by scrolling.
+As a result, the background color that you see behind the standard title is actually the background color of `IonContent`.

+You can change the background color of the toolbar with the standard title by setting the `--background` CSS variable on `IonToolbar`.
+This will give the effect of the header changing color as you collapse the large title.

-When styling the large title, you should target the large title globally as opposed to within the context of a particular page or tab, otherwise its styles will not be applied during the navigation animation.
+When styling the text color of the large title, you should target the large title globally as opposed to within the context of a particular page or tab, otherwise its styles will not be applied during the navigation animation.

 ```css
 ion-title.large-title {